yyx613/case-study/README.md

 2. Add Unit Tests

 ### For Frontend Engineer
-1. Application UI adhere to the [mock](https://www.figma.com/file/PJS5uZNqDxmIRJJXiwHTdx/Case-Study) and [prototype](https://www.figma.com/proto/PJS5uZNqDxmIRJJXiwHTdx/Case-Study?node-id=10%3A7372&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=10%3A7372&hide-ui=1).
+1. Application UI adhere to the [mock](https://www.figma.com/file/PJS5uZNqDxmIRJJXiwHTdx/Case-Study) and [prototype](https://www.figma.com/proto/PJS5uZNqDxmIRJJXiwHTdx/Case-Study?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=10%3A7372&hide-ui=1).

 ### For QA
-1. Developer must adhere to the application [prototype](https://www.figma.com/proto/PJS5uZNqDxmIRJJXiwHTdx/Case-Study?node-id=10%3A7372&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=10%3A7372&hide-ui=1)
+1. Test cases to follow to the application [prototype](https://www.figma.com/proto/PJS5uZNqDxmIRJJXiwHTdx/Case-Study?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=10%3A7372&hide-ui=1) flow.

 ### For UI Designer
 1. Designer should use their own creativity when creating the prototype.